 The Circuit Breaker:

 Much like a loose connection, make sure the circuit breaker is securely fitted on the buss bar and the load lug where the wire attaches is tight.
 Check all connections on the neutral bar inside the panel too.

 Exterior lighting is sometimes turned on and off automatically through the use of a photo cell.
 If you have exterior lighting that’s controlled by a photo cell and lights blinking on and off become an issue, try adjusting the photo cell.
 Sometimes the lights the photo cell turns on can trick the photo cell into the daylight or off mode.
 This would cycle back and forth as the lights go on and off.
 If adjustments don’t resolve the issue, change the photo cell out with a new one, it may be defective.

 A standard incandescent light bulb has a lifespan of around 900 hours, that’s approximately 4 months if it’s used 8 hours a day.
 If your light bulbs burn out quickly there are a few things worth checking out.

-Higher than Normal Voltage: The standard operating voltage for residential lighting is 120 volts unless low voltage lighting has been installed.
-A 120 volt circuit is considered normal with voltage readings anywhere from 115 to 125 volts.
-Levels above 125 volts are considered excessive and will cause your light bulbs to burn brighter and burn out quicker.
+The standard operating voltage for residential lighting is 120 volts unless low voltage lighting has been installed.
+A 120 volt circuit is considered normal with voltage readings anywhere from 114 to 126 volts.
+Levels above 126 volts are considered excessive and will cause your light bulbs to burn brighter and burn out quicker.
 This can be damaging to other devices in your home, especially electronics and computers.
 Call a qualified electrician in Mesa if you are experiencing excessive voltage problems.

-Both commercial and residential customers can consult with our Mesa electricians free of charge today, Saturday, December 15th, 2018, from 8:00 AM until 5:00 PM.
+Both commercial and residential customers can consult with our Mesa electricians free of charge Monday thru Friday, from 8:00 AM until 5:00 PM.
 Our in-office electrician has over 30 years of professional experience with all kinds of lighting problems.
-Give him a call today during business hours; you’ll be happy you did!
+Give him a call during regular business hours; you’ll be happy you did!